Nonparametric Prior Learning in Differential Equation Modeling: Learning Algorithms

-With formula (\ref{AlgBayesHyperPosterior}) at hand, we are ready to find the information of the parameter $\theta$ from the hyperposterior measure $\mathscr{Q}$.
-Notice that the term in the exponential of formula (\ref{AlgBayesHyperPosterior}) is defined as follows:
+Different from the parametric setting in \cite{Rothfuss2021PMLR}, the above Bayes' formula (\ref{AlgBayesHyperPosterior}) does not trivially hold true.
+Equipped with the formula (\ref{AlgBayesHyperPosterior}), we can now extract information about the parameter $\theta$ from the hyper-posterior measure $\mathscr{Q}$.
+Note that the term inside the exponential of formula (\ref{AlgBayesHyperPosterior}) can be calculated approximately by:

-For the linear inverse problem considered in Subsection \ref{SubsectionLearnTheoryLinear}, it is possible to find the explicit formula of (\ref{logsumexp1}).
-However, it can hardly be calculated explicitly for general inverse problems of PDEs, e.g., the Darcy flow problem illustrated in Subsection A.4 of the Supplementary Materials \cite{Jia2023AoS}.
-Generally, formula (\ref{logsumexp1}) can be calculated by

-where $\{u_{\ell}^{i}\}_{\ell=1}^{L}$ are samples from the base prior measure $\mathbb{P}_{S_i}^{\theta}$ with $i=1,\ldots,n$.
-To evaluate the right-hand side of (\ref{logsumexp3}), we need to calculate $nL$ forward PDEs, which is a time-consuming procedure.
-So we focus on evaluating the maximum a posterior estimate in the present work.
+where $\{u_{\ell}^{i}\}_{\ell=1}^{L}$ are samples from the base prior $\mathbb{P}_{S_i}^{\theta}$ for $i=1,\ldots,n$.
+To evaluate the last term in (\ref{logsumexp3}), we must compute $nL$ forward PDEs, which is computationally intensive.
+Hence, we focus on the maximum a posteriori (MAP) estimate in this work.